Nexela/PickerExtended/README.md

 ### Picker ghost revivier
 Hover over a ghost and use the Factorio pipette tool to pick the entity that places it.
 Press the pipette tool button again to revive the ghost.
 Reviving a ghost keeps all of its settings and module requests.
 Picker extended will also try and fill module slots of revived ghosts if they have requests.
-Recomend using this with the same keybinds and clean cursor and pipette tool.
-Picker extend can also pick up items on the ground and put it in your hands.
+Recomend using this with the same keybinds as clean cursor and pipette tool.
+Picker extend can also pick up selected items on the ground and put it in your hands.

 ### Picker Crafter
 Alt-Q on an entity and picker will try to craft that entity.